 At the first sign of delirium, such as day-night reversal with slight changes in mentation, the physician should let the family members know that it is time to be sure that everything they want to say has been said.
 The family should be informed that delirium is common just before death.

-Pharmacologic management focuses on the use of neuroleptics and, in the extreme, anesthetics (Table 9-7).
+Pharmacologic management focuses on the use of neuroleptics and, in the extreme, anesthetics (Table 10-7).
 Haloperidol remains first-line therapy.
 Usually, patients can be controlled with a low dose (1–3 mg/d), usually given every 6 h, although some may require as much as 20 mg/d.
 It can be administered PO, SC, or IV.
 IM injections should not be used, except when this is the only way to get a patient under control.
-Olanzapine, an atypical neuroleptic, has shown significant effectiveness in completely resolving delirium in cancer patients.
-It has other beneficial effects for terminally ill patients, including antinausea, antianxiety, and weight gain.
-It is useful for patients with longer anticipated life expectancy because it is less likely to cause dysphoria and has a lower risk of dystonic reactions.
-Also, because it is metabolized through multiple pathways, it can be used in patients with hepatic and renal dysfunction.
+Newer atypical neuroleptics, such as olanzapine, risperidone, and quetiapine, have shown significant effectiveness in completely resolving delirium in cancer patients.
+These drugs also have fewer side effects than haloperidol, along with other beneficial effects for terminally ill patients, including antinausea, antianxiety, and weight gain.
+They are useful for patients with longer anticipated life expectancy because they are less likely to cause dysphoria and have a lower risk of dystonic reactions.
+Also, because they are metabolized through multiple pathways, they can be used in patients with hepatic and renal dysfunction.
 Olanzapine has the disadvantage that it is available only orally and that it takes a week to reach steady state.
 The usual dose is 2.5–5 mg PO bid.
 Chlorpromazine (10–25 mg every 4–6 h) can be useful if sedation is desired and can be administered IV or PR in addition to PO.
 Dystonic reactions resulting from dopamine blockade are a side effect of neuroleptics, although they are reported to be rare when these drugs are used to treat terminal delirium.
 If patients develop dystonic reactions, benztropine should be administered.
 Neuroleptics may be combined with lorazepam to reduce agitation when the delirium is the result of alcohol or sedative withdrawal.

-Physical restraints should be used with great reluctance only when the patients violence is threatening to self or others.
+Physical restraints should be used with great reluctance and only when the patient’s violence is threatening to self or others.
 If they are used, their appropriateness should be reevaluated frequently.